Trump’s state visit begins as royals turn on the charm with Windsor welcome

 William and Kate were deployed at the start of the royal charm offensive to greet the Trumps who arrived in Marine One, the call sign of the United States Marine Corps aircraft carrying the president.

+Mr Trump shook hands with the King and the pair chatted enthusiastically together, with the president also placing his hand on Charles’s arm as they shook hands.

+The King was earlier seen chuckling and flattening down his hair at Victoria House after the downdraft from a noisy Marine One lifting off sent gusts of wind across the walled garden to the house.

-The state-of-the-art presidential helicopter, fitted with missile defence and radar jamming systems, landed on the lawn of the vast Walled Garden in the Berkshire grounds shortly after midday on Wednesday.
+The state-of-the-art presidential helicopter, fitted with missile defence and radar jamming systems, landed on the lawn of the vast Walled Garden in the Berkshire grounds at 12.14pm on Wednesday.

-The King arrived with the Queen in the state Bentley at 12.02pm before heading inside Victoria House.
+The King had arrived with the Queen in the state Bentley at 12.02pm before heading inside Victoria House, where Charles could be seen standing just inside a door and watching the helicopter land.

-The timings were slightly behind schedule with Mr Trump arriving at 12.14pm, behind the planned time of 11.55am.
+The timings were slightly behind schedule with Mr Trump stepping out of the helicopter at 12.16pm, behind the planned time of 11.55am.

 The prince and princess escorted the president and his wife the short walking distance to meet the King and Queen in front of the gable-ended Victoria House.